Careers

 Other valued skills include:

-- the ability to develop a good working relationship with the community organizations, diverse populations, and the general public;
+- the ability to develop a good working relationship with the community members and organizations.

 - a team building attitude, ability to positively work with co-workers and volunteers;